Slava-Ini/game-dev-math/README.md

 - Switch conda env `conda activate my-manim-environment`

 ## Plan

 - The idea for now is to try using Jupyter Lab with builtins and possibly with Manim
 - Another option is to use Markdown as it supports LaTeX and we can still paste Manim stuff there

+TODO: start by running python packages in Jupyter